When is registration?

-If your player was on a team in the Spring of 2013, he/she will be re-assigned to that team unless you requested otherwise during registration.
+If your player was on a team the previous season, he/she will be re-assigned to that team unless you requested otherwise during registration.

 Practices are arranged by coaches.
 Contact your coach to see if your team practices, and if so when and where.